 This paper presents our platform details that can be deployed in a common house, permitting the monitoring of several areas (rooms, kitchen, garden, ...) at the same time, by using small non-intrusive devices which route collected data towards sinks.
 The paper is organized as follows.
-In Sect.
-2, we will present and discuss some previous works related to remote monitoring through WSNs in general and WMSNs in particular.
-In Sect.
-3, we will give more details about our own contribution and some of its key parts.
-The implementation details of the proposed architecture are presented in Sect.
-4. Section 5 concludes the paper and highlights some improvements that can be brought to our contribution as long as future planned works and perspectives.
+In section 2, we will present and discuss some previous works related to remote monitoring through WSNs in general and Wireless Multimedia Sensor Networks (WMSNs) in particular.